 Columbia, MO 65201

-In Columbia, take Highway 63 to the AC/Grindstone Parkway exit.
-Turn east onto New Haven Rd, which will be a right if you are coming from the south or a left if you are coming in from the north.
-You will soon pass New Haven School.
-Continue straight approximately one half mile.
-The Columbia Environmental Research Center will be on your right.
+get directions from anywhere in the continental United States to the headquarters.
+Following the Google directions east on New Haven Drive the Columbia Environmental Research Center will be on your right.
 Turn right into the third (last) driveway of the center.
 Continue through the gate and the parking lot, turn left at the Big Muddy NFWR shop to the headquarters office.
-The gate is open Monday through Friday 7:00 am to 5:00 pm.
+The gate is open Monday through Friday 7:00 am to 4:30 pm.

 When planning a trip to the refuge, it is important to wear appropriate footwear, sturdy shoes for land excursions and to dress for the weather.
 Consider bringing water, food, binoculars, field guides, a hat, sunscreen, insect repellent and anything else that might make the outdoor experience more enjoyable.
 Many of the refuge units are subject to flooding resulting from precipitation miles upstream.
 Visitors should monitor predicted river levels before venturing out on the refuge by visiting this website.
 Navigate to the gauge closest to the unit you are visiting.
 Don't put yourself in a life threatening situation by quickly rising floodwaters.